Behavioral health services

 How do I request a deductible?

-Sharp Health Plan will give you a credit toward your Sharp Health Plan deductible for approved amounts that were applied toward your deductible with your previous health plan (for the same calendar year).
+We will give you a credit toward your Sharp Health Plan deductible for approved amounts that were applied toward your deductible with your previous health plan (for the same calendar year).
 Keep in mind, we can’t give you credit for deductible amounts paid for outpatient prescription drugs.
 To request a deductible:

-- List the deductible amount met by each family Member separately.
+- List the deductible amount met by each family member separately.
 You only need to fill out one Deductible Credit Request Form for all family Members covered by Sharp Health Plan.